Mostly young people, they were telling their stories of growing up in a country that had gone through and was coming out of intense racial turmoil.

 We are dependent upon each other.

-We find our being in the very being of another.
+We find our well being in the well being of another.

 Your heart, your soul, your other half is completed when in life you find that person…your other half.

-We find solace in faith and the deity or deities that is the center of our faith.
+We find solace in faith and the deity which is the center of our faith.
 We are who we are because of our faith in one greater than ourselves.

 As independent as we wish to pretend that we are, our independence is foundationally built upon our dependence on others.